-The 2020 edition of the 7 day Halloween in Transylvania the awarded Dracula tour only includes three Halloween parties: the one in Sighisoara dubbed the best Halloween party in Europe, the popular party at Bran Castle and a third party which takes place at a venue we will reveal soon.
+The 2021 edition of the 7 days Halloween in Transylvania the awarded Dracula tour includes three Halloween parties: the one in Sighisoara dubbed the best Halloween party in Europe, the popular party at Bran Castle and a third party which takes place at a venue we will reveal soon.

 Other Halloween Trips in Romania

 Throughout the year, the travel companies organize itineraries different from the tours we already presented in this article.